temitayoadefemi/crosslink/README.md

-# linked-list
+# crosslink
- a library for managing and manipulating linked lists in Python and C
+a library for managing and utilising linked lists in python and c